rehanvipin/work/content/spring-boot/_index.md

 [Spring Boot tutorial](https://www.baeldung.com/spring-boot) and a project too.

 What project?
 A shopping cart with the [Punk API](https://punkapi.com/documentation/v2)

+// TODO: seems like there should be more projects

 Some offical resources:
 * [Spring Boot reference](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html)